Assembling Terrania Cycle Glossary

 Memwipe: a technique and technology for selectively erasing memories.

-Mimung Project: the Heartland Security Agency’s attempt to create highly intelligent military master strategists through brain enhancement.
+Mimung Initiative: the Heartland Security Agency’s attempt to create highly intelligent military master strategists and supersoldiers through brain enhancement.

 M2M: technology that permits a near-total merging of the consciousness of two or more people.
 Also known as electrotelepathics.